Trans-Karakoram Tract: History

 From 1899 until the independence of India and creation of Pakistan in 1947, the representation of the border on maps varied.
 In 1926 Kenneth Mason explored and surveyed the Shaksgam Valley.

-In 1927 the Government of British India abandoned any claim to the area north of the MacDonald line, but the decision did not find its way on to British maps.
+In 1927 the Government of British India abandoned any claim to the area north of the MacDonald Line, including Shaksgam Valley, but the decision did not find its way on to British maps.
 By 1959, however, Chinese maps were published showing large areas west and south of the MacDonald line in China.
 That year, the Government of Pakistan announced its willingness to consult on the boundary question.

-Since 1947, India has claimed sovereignty over the entire area of the pre-1947 independent state of Jammu and Kashmir and maintains that Pakistan and China do not share a common border.

 In 1954 the Times Atlas predominantly depicted the Cis-Kuen Lun Tract (the region between the Karakoram and Kuen Lun mountains) as a part of Kashmir under the caption "Undefined Frontier area".
-The northern border published by the 1954 Times Atlas more or less followed the watershed of the Kuen Lun range from the Taghdumbash Pamir to the Yangi Dawan pass north of Kulanaldi, but east of the Yangi Dawan Pass, the border deviated from the watershed of the Kuen Lun range on the edge of the highlands of Kashmir.